auxesis/visage/README.md

 visage
 ======

-Web interface for viewing `collectd` statistics.
+Visage is a web interface for viewing `collectd` statistics.

-Also provides JSON interface onto `collectd`'s RRD data.
+It also provides a JSON interface onto `collectd`'s RRD data. giving you an easy way to mash up the data.

 Installing
 ----------